marioroy/mce-examples/framebuffer/README.md

 ### Parallel Graphics::Framebuffer demonstrations

-Copy the MCE demonstrations to the [Graphics::Framebuffer](https://metacpan.org/pod/Graphics::Framebuffer) examples folder and run from there.
+Copy the MCE demonstrations to the [Graphics::Framebuffer](https://metacpan.org/pod/Graphics::Framebuffer) examples/multiprocessing folder and run from there.

 ```
  many_boxes.pl          - Draw many boxes using MCE::Hobo